Are dinosaurs evidence of past life forms?

 This timeline shows the history of life on Earth.
 In the entire span of the time, humans are a relatively new addition.

-Today, scientists accept the evolution of life on Earth as a fact.
-There is too much evidence supporting evolution to doubt it.
-However, that wasn’t always the case.
+Today, the most accepted theory of life on Earth is evolution, and there is a vast amount of evidence supporting this theory.
+However, this wasn’t always the case.

 As you view Introduction to Evolution and Natural Selection, focus on these concepts: